Interoccupy/InterOccupy/wp-content/plugins/polylang-auto-translation/readme.txt

 2. The Polylang Auto-Translation Plugin in the Strings Translation panel of Polylang.

 == Changelog ==

+= 0.2.1
+* Correcting some few bugs which break the myMemory translation service

 = 0.2 =
 * Now you can choose between Google Translation and myMemory translate services